GitLab integration

 To add a repository to ClickUp:

-1. From the the App Center, select GitLab.
+1. In the App Center, search for and select GitLab.

 2. Click Manage.